-Titans' Mariota, Lewan injured against Dolphins
+Titans' Mariota, Lewan, Walker hurt vs. Fins

-MIAMI GARDENS, Fla. -- Tennessee Titans left tackle Taylor Lewan has been ruled out with a concussion, and quarterback Marcus Mariota is questionable to return with an elbow injury.
+MIAMI GARDENS, Fla. -- Tennessee Titans left tackle Taylor Lewan was ruled out of Sunday's 27-20 loss to the Miami Dolphins with a concussion, quarterback Marcus Mariota was sidelined by an elbow injury, and tight end Delanie Walker was carted off with an injury to his right leg.

-Lewan suffered a vicious hit by Miami Dolphins defensive lineman Andre Branch during Reshad Jones' interception return before the second of two play suspensions due to lightning strikes in the area.
+Lewan suffered a vicious hit by Dolphins defensive lineman Andre Branch during Reshad Jones' interception return before the second of two play suspensions due to lightning strikes in the area.

 Fights broke out as Lewan lay motionless on the field.
 Dolphins defensive back Bobby McCain and defensive tackle Jordan Phillips were penalized for unsportsmanlike conduct.
 Titans running back Dion Lewis was also flagged after the fights.